rafid-dev/Learning-Progress-Journal/physicschecklist.md

 📚 **Books:**
 - *Optics* – Eugene Hecht
-- *The Physics of Vibrations and Waves* – H. John Pain
+- *The Physics of Waves* - Howard Georgi

 ---